massie/avrotuples/README.md

 ### Avro tuples implement KryoSerializable

-If pass Avro tuples to the Kryo serializer, the tuple will be (de)serialized in Avro format using the Avro tuple schema.
+If you pass Avro tuples to Kryo, the tuple will be (de)serialized in Avro format using the Avro tuple schema.

 ### Avro tuples are mutable